 This subsection stipulates both negative and positive obligations.
 A person shall refrain from measures that cause suffering or other negative emotions to an animal.
 At the same time, active attention shall be paid to the fulfilment of the right to natural behaviour stipulated in subsection 1, by allowing the animal to experience and express positive emotions.

-According to subsection 3, an animal has the right to suitable food and drink in the sufficient amounts that are necessary for its welfare and for preserving its health.
-The animal has the right to receive the nutrients necessary for meeting its energy requirements, as well as the vitamins and other substances that are vital for its welfare and for maintaining good health.
+According to subsection 3, an animal has the right to suitable food and drink in the sufficient amounts that are necessary for the animal’s welfare and for preserving the animal’s health.
+An animal has the right to receive the nutrients necessary for meeting the animal’s energy requirements, as well as the vitamins and other substances that are vital for animal’s welfare and for maintaining good health.
 The energy and food requirements of individual animals depend on the species, age, animal premises, air temperature, physical condition of the animal and the energy expenditure of the animal at a given time.
 Sufficient amount of food also means that the animal can experience satiety.

 As is stated in the government bill for the current Finnish AWA, the food given to animals shall be of a good quality, its composition shall be such that it is suitable for the individual animal in question and that the animal can eat it without difficulty.
 The food may not contain toxins, impurities or other substances that are detrimental to the animal’s health and welfare.

-The caretaker of the animal is responsible for meeting its nutritional needs and for the suitability of the food provided to promote the health and welfare of the animal in question.
+The caretaker of the animal is responsible for meeting the animal’s nutritional needs and for the suitability of the food provided to promote the health and welfare of the animal in question.
 For example, if the animal is allergic to a nutrient, the person responsible for the care of that animal must provide food that is suitable for the animal in question.
-In the case of qualitative or quantitative changes in the animal’s food requirements, the person responsible for its care must provide suitable food in the appropriate amounts.
+In the case of qualitative or quantitative changes in the animal’s food requirements, the person responsible for the animal’s care must provide suitable food in the appropriate amounts.
 The food shall be provided in a manner that enables the animal to eat in a natural posture.
-The animal has the right to decide, according to its individual needs, when to eat.
+An animal has the right to decide, according to the animal’s individual needs, when to eat.